Christopher Reeve: Legacy

-Reeve's widow Dana headed the Christopher Reeve Foundation after his death.
-Although a non-smoker, she was diagnosed with lung cancer on August 9, 2005.
-She died at age 44 on March 6, 2006, and the foundation was subsequently renamed the Christopher & Dana Reeve Foundation.
+Reeve's widow Dana continued to head the Christopher Reeve Foundation until her death in 2006, and the foundation was subsequently renamed the Christopher & Dana Reeve Foundation.
 Reeve's children serve on the board of directors of the foundation.

 Following Reeve's death, the Society for Neuroscience added his name to their satellite symposium dedicated to stem cell research.
 The Annual Christopher Reeve "Hot Topics" in Stem Cell Biology is held almost annually, except for 2020, 2021, and 2024.

 In 2005, Princeton Day School established the Christopher Reeve '70 Sportsmanship Award that is awarded during the Invitational Ice Hockey Tournament.
 In 2006, Cornell University dedicated a plaque to Reeve at the Schwartz Center for the Performing Arts and established the Christopher Reeve '74 Scholarship that provides support to students majoring in theater, film, music, and English.

 In 2005, the Williamstown Theatre Festival, where Reeve often performed during his career, announced that it would dedicate the final performance of every season to his memory and would establish a fund to support artists with disabilities.
 In 2015, Princeton Public Library created the Christopher Reeve Theater and Dramatic Arts Collection that consists of books on acting, screenwriting, theater, filmmaking, cinema studies, music and Broadway.
 Reeve's books are also part of the collection.

 From 2004 to 2016, Heart of America Foundation presented the Christopher Reeve Award, an annual scholarship funded by Merriam-Webster, Inc., to "a student who has demonstrated outstanding compassion and caring by serving their community."
 In 2018, Drexel University College of Medicine established the Christopher Reeve Endowment Award "as a scholarship fund for support of research and training of scientists and clinicians working in the area of spinal cord and brain injury research."

 In March 2009, President Barack Obama signed the Christopher and Dana Reeve Paralysis Act that aims "to enhance and further research into paralysis and to improve rehabilitation and the quality of life for persons living with paralysis and other physical disabilities."

 Alexander Newley's portrait of Reeve is in the collection of the National Portrait Gallery.

 On September 25, 2021, Google celebrated Reeve's 69th birthday with a Google Doodle.

 A documentary about Reeve's life and the aftermath of his accident titled Super/Man: The Christopher Reeve Story premiered at the Sundance Film Festival on January 19, 2024.
 On the 20th anniversary of Reeve's death, the Empire State Building was lit in blue, yellow, red, and orange colors in honor of the foundation's work and the wide release of the documentary.
 On October 25, 2024, a French documentary about Reeve titled Christopher Reeve: The Eternal Superman was released on TCM Cinéma.